How to Watch YouTube On Roku

 New "Official" Roku YouTube Channel!

 Back in 2013 Roku asked the developer of VideoBuzz to take down their Roku channel.
 They came back with an updated "My VideoBuzz" version and made it open source.
-In late 2013 Roku finally did it and came up with an "Official" YouTube Channel which will work on Roku LT, Roku 1, Roku 2, Roku 2 HD, Roku 2 XD, Roku 2XS, Roku 3, the Roku Streaming Stick (both HDMI and Roku Ready versions) and the Roku HD model #2500.
+Earlier this year Roku released an "Official" YouTube Channel which will work on Roku LT, Roku 1, Roku 2, Roku 2 HD, Roku 2 XD, Roku 2XS, Roku 3, the Roku Streaming Stick (both HDMI and Roku Ready versions) and the Roku HD model #2500.
 For other Roku models, click here for more details on how to get VideoBuzz working, or read below for even more ways to watch YouTube on older Roku models.
 Here is also an updated link for a custom version of My VideoBuzz

 Here are two additional solutions for watching YouTube content on Roku without VideoBuzz.
 They will both require the use of a Computer, or an Android or iOS mobile device.